Take me to...

-East Granby's Second Annual #1 Dog Contest winner was chosen by our seniors at their senior BBQ on May 31st.
-The winner is a 3-year old yellow lab mix named Caroline belonging to the Brassard family.
-Caroline and her "people" won a free dog license and the honor of wearing the #1 dog tag for East Granby.
-Caroline was chosen as the "Top Dog" out of 21 contestants.
+East Granby's Third Annual #1 Dog Contest winner was chosen by our seniors during the week of May 26th.
+The winner is a 2-year old shepherd mix named Miles belonging to the family of Doug and Lori Hacia.
+Miles won a free dog license and the honor of wearing East Granby's #1 dog tag for 2014.

 Yearly dog licenses must be purchased when a dog reaches the age of 6 months or within 30 days of adopting an older dog and every June thereafter.
 Reminders will be sent out the end of May for the June licensing season.

 In order to obtain a dog license, a valid rabies certificate must be on file.